yaourdt/mgos-to-tasmota/README.md

 but be aware that if something fails, your device may be bricked, if you don't know how to flash a new firmware over a wired connection.

+> Instead of flashing the device manually (see below), you may try the new automagic [flashing script](tools/flash-shelly.py).
+The script requires Python 3 to be installed on your computer.
+After downloading the script, run `python3 flash-shelly.py -a` from the download location.
+All Shelly devices with stock firmware, which are connected to the same WIFI network, will be found.
+For each device that is found, you will be asked if you like to convert it.
+>
+> Use `python3 flash-shelly.py -a -t haa` or `python3 flash-shelly.py -a -t espurna` to install alternate targets.
+>
+> ⚠ The script is still in an early testing stage, and I would appreciate your feedback.
+If you want to give feedback, please open an issue.

 Before flashing this firmware, connect your device to a WIFI network with internet access.
 From your browser, open the update URL for your device from the table below.
 Replace `shellyip` with the IP address of your Shelly.
 The device